fellowship/pyrite2/docs/sources/index.md

 ```
 Please review the [license terms](license.md) before installing and using Sibyl.

 ## Support

-You can ask questions and join the development discussion on the [Keras Google group](https://groups.google.com/forum/#!forum/keras-users).
+Please email your questions and comments to [Startup.ML](http://startup.ml/connect).